White Out (Penn State)

-Background
+History

-In 2002, leading up to a much hyped up game against Nebraska, there was a fear that a "Sea of Red" would overtake the stands in Beaver Stadium.
+In 2002, leading up to a much anticipated game against Nebraska, there was a fear that a "Sea of Red" would overtake the stands in Beaver Stadium.
 An email began to be circulated amongst Penn State fans to both wear blue to the game and not to sell their tickets to Cornhusker fans.
 Dubbed "Operation Visine" (to "get the red out"), this precursor to the modern White Out worked, as there was not only record attendance, most of whom were Penn State fans, but the Nittany Lions upset #7 Nebraska 40–7.

 In 2004, to try and draw extra excitement for the team in what was a down year for the program, the Penn State Athletic Department asked students to wear white to the upcoming game against Purdue.
 Over 20,000 students participated and, despite losing the game, it was deemed a success.
 Students were again asked to wear white to the following game against Iowa in what is considered to be one of the program's worst outings.
-While the "wear white" participation was about the same as it was in the previous game, the crushing 6–4 loss resulted in a drop in popularity of the event.
+Although the "wear white" participation was about the same as it was in the previous game, the crushing 6–4 loss resulted in a drop in popularity of the event.
 A final attempt was made for the final game of the season against Michigan State.
 This time, however, the Athletic Department decided to change strategy with a "Code Blue" dress code and extended it to all fans in the stadium.
 Students were sent from dorm to dorm to spread the word to maximize participation.
-Penn State would win 37–13 thanks to a 28-point third quarter off the back of a plethora of Spartan interceptions.
-However, despite finally getting a win, the Code Blue tradition did not stick and students went back to wearing white the following season.
+Penn State won 37–13 thanks to a 28-point third quarter off the back of a plethora of Spartan interceptions.
+Despite finally getting a win, the Code Blue tradition did not stick and students went back to wearing white the following season.
 Even though the 2004 season had three games with dress codes, only the game against Purdue is counted as an official White Out.

 The White Out would be cemented in 2005 with an upset win over rival Ohio State.
 The crowd was the second largest in Beaver Stadium history at the time, which many believe helped Penn State win.

 For the 2007 game against Notre Dame, the all-white dress code would be officially extended to all spectators, not just the student section.
 This was the first of only three White Outs to feature a non-conference opponent, with the others being Alabama in 2011 and Auburn in 2021.
 From 2012 to 2019, the game alternated between Ohio State and Michigan.
+Initially, the Ohio State game in 2007 and the Michigan game in 2008 were considered official White Out games with the full stadium called a White House, but due to fan enthusiasm for participating in the White Out, these were retconned into official White Out games.